San Antonio Workplace Injury Lawyer

 Workers’ compensation is a no-fault type of insurance.
 As a worker, a compensation payment may be paid out regardless of whose fault the injury or illness was.
 Workers’ compensation is restricted to payment for medical treatment, sometimes by a preferred medical provider determined by the employer, as well as around two thirds of any lost wages.
 Non-economic damages, such as compensation for the pain and suffering caused by the injury, are not part of a workers’ compensation payment.

 There is an established process for a workers’ compensation claim.
 You must inform your supervisor of the injury, complete an accident report within a given time frame and then file the claim with your employer’s insurer.
 If a claim is denied by the insurer there is a procedure in place in Texas that allows you to appeal the decision.
-A San Antonio workplace injury lawyer here at the Patino Law Office can help you decide which claim to file and how to provide the relevant information needed to support your claim.
+A workplace injury attorney here at the Injury Lawyer San Antonio can help you decide which claim to file and how to provide the relevant information needed to support your claim.
 If you decide to appeal a denied claim, you will almost certainly need expert legal advice which we can provide.

 File a personal injury claim if you are not covered by workers’ compensation